codingthefuturewithai/ai-assistant-instructions/conduit-assistant-manual.md

 1. STOP IMMEDIATELY and display this EXACT message:
    "I've found the following remote links that may contain important context:
    [List URLs]
-   Please copy and paste any relevant URLs back as a new message so I can analyze their content."
+   Please review these URLs and copy/paste any that you believe contain helpful details for implementing this issue."
-2. Wait for the user to provide the content
+2. Wait for the URLs to be provided
-3. Analyze any provided content thoroughly
+3. Analyze the content from those URLs thoroughly
 4. DO NOT PROCEED until analysis is complete

 Note: Remote links may provide essential context that must be analyzed before proceeding, including: